Snowshoeing is a popular winter sport on trails commonly enjoyed by summer hikers west of Calgary, Alberta, Canada.

-The Kananaskis Country Snowshoe Map is available at Norseman XC Ski, Hike and Climb and other stores while supplies last.
+The Kananaskis Country Snowshoe Map is available at most outdoor stores while supplies last.
 They are also available from Alberta Parks Visitor Centers and many tourist information locations.
-Even though very good quality segmented mapping may be provided along the trail it is always wise to be carrying your own map.
+Even though very good quality augmented mapping signage may be provided along the trail it is always wise to be carrying your own map.
 Gem Trek maps are excellent sources of reliable and easy to understand information.
 Fields of snow can be disorienting.

 The best current reference material is provided in two excellent guides.
 The first is for beginners and intermediate snowshoe people.
 This excellent guide is titled 'Snowshoeing in the Canadian Rockies for Beginners' by Andrew J. Nugara.